-\Umathopordspacing\displaystyle=4mu plus 2mu
+\setmathspacing 1 0 \displaystyle=4mu plus 2mu % op ord Umathopordspacing

-They are all initialized by initex to the values mentioned in the table in Chapter 18 of the $T{\rm E} X {\rm book}.$
+The atom pairs known by the engine are all initialized by initex to the values mentioned in the table in Chapter 18 of the T_EXbook .

-Note 1: For ease of use as well as for backward compatibility, \thinmuskip, \medmuskip and \thickmuskip are treated specially.
+For ease of use as well as for backward compatibility, \thinmuskip, \medmuskip and \thickmuskip are treated specially.
 In their case a pointer to the corresponding internal parameter is saved, not the actual \muskip value.
 This means that any later changes to one of these three parameters will be taken into account.
+As a bonus we also introduced the \tinymuskip and \pettymuskip primitives, just because we consider these fundamental, but they are not assigned internally to atom spacing combinations.